Skip to Main Content

 Sound Recordist Teams

-Complete sound departments for film, TV, and commercial productions across Bogotá and Cartagena and all of Colombia.
+Complete sound departments for film, TV, and commercial shoots across Bogotá and Cartagena and all of Colombia.

+Here is how this works in practice.
 A sound recordist specializes in capturing audio in the field, whether recording dialogue, ambient soundscapes, or specific sound effects for a production.
-From Bogotá's Dynamo Studios to colonial Cartagena location shoots, they select appropriate microphones, manage recording equipment, and monitor audio quality in real time.
+From Bogotá's Dynamo Studios to colonial Cartagena location shoots, they select appropriate microphones, manage recording gear, and monitor audio quality in real time.
 Clean field recordings are the foundation of a production's final sound design.

-We connect you with sound recordists who bring both technical expertise and a trained ear to location recording across Colombia.
-Our network includes professionals experienced at RTI Televisión, Proimágenes Colombia-backed productions, and documentary fieldwork from the coffee region to the Caribbean coast, each committed to delivering pristine audio that enhances the final mix.
+Here is the short of it.
+We connect you with sound recordists who bring both tech expertise and a trained ear to location recording across Colombia.
+Our network has pros skilled at RTI Televisión, Proimágenes Colombia-backed shoots, and documentary fieldwork from the coffee region to the Caribbean coast, each committed to delivering pristine audio that boosts the final mix.

 ACT 01